Nithin-vs/Landing-page-01a/README.md

 🔷THIS README FILE WILL BE UPDATED WHILE CODING THE PROJECT!🔷

-❗ **Google Chrome is used for browser view(No responsive)** ❗
+❗ **Google Chrome is used for browser view(No responsive)** ❗ .
+.

+❗ **Use Google Chrome for best view**  ❗
+.
+.

+                  🚩 Live interations 🚩
+.
+.

 ⚠ **Problems** ⚠